 “Turtles Can Fly” by Bahman Ghobadi was previewed on February 9, 2005 at the Motion Picture Association of America.

-Periodically, FIS puts on exhibitions of works by contemporary Iranian artists.
+Periodically, FIS organized exhibitions of works by contemporary Iranian artists.
 Among these was an exhibition of Maryam Zandi’s portraits of Iranian writers and artists at the MESA conference in 1991 in Washington DC as well as at the George Washington University.
 Another was “Voices and Visions,” a multimedia presentation featuring paintings by Maryam Javaheri, Farideh Lashai, and Rafat Mosaddeqi; readings by Goli Taraghi and Nahid Rachlin; ceramics by Malekeh Nayini, and screening of director Rakhshan Bani-Etemad’s film Nargess.
-A more recent event, “Evolving Perceptions 2000: Art for Peace,” the 4th Annual Exhibition of Iranian American Artists, held September 9-23, 2000, cosponsored with the Iranian American Cultural Association, was juried by Mahin Ghanbari, Hengameh Fouladvand, executive director of Center for Iranian Modern Arts (CIMA), New York, and Sussan Babai, a historian of Islamic art and architecture and a specialist on the arts of Iran.
+Another event, “Evolving Perceptions 2000: Art for Peace,” the 4th Annual Exhibition of Iranian American Artists, held September 9-23, 2000, cosponsored with the Iranian American Cultural Association, was juried by Mahin Ghanbari, Hengameh Fouladvand, executive director of Center for Iranian Modern Arts (CIMA), New York, and Sussan Babai, a historian of Islamic art and architecture and a specialist on the arts of Iran.
 Thirteen artists participated in the competition.
 In winter 2003 FIS co-sponsored an exhibition of paintings by 24 Iranian artists titled “Emotional Sensibilities,” in Washington, DC.
 “Dialogue Through Art” was another exhibition of Iranian and American painters cosponsored by the Foundation and curated by Sarah Barzmehri on March 7, 2004.